 In conjunction with the Public Health Management Corporation’s Household Health Survey, researchers surveyed 1,784 adult participants in Philadelphia about the original ACEs and five additional community-level stressors.
 Using a more socioeconomically and racially diverse urban population, Conventional (household) and Expanded (community-level) ACEs were measured to help understand whether Conventional ACEs alone can sufficiently measure adversity, particularly among various subgroups.

 Philadelphia's demographic makeup looks significantly different than the original study, in which the majority of participants were white, college-educated, and middle-income.
 In Philadelphia, where roughly a quarter of residents live in poverty, researchers found that almost seven in ten adults had experienced one ACE and two in five had experienced four or more.

 The community-level indicators included witnessing violence, living in foster care, bullying, experiencing racism or discrimination, and feeling unsafe in your neighborhood.
 Researchers found that almost 40 percent of Philadelphians had experienced four or more of these expanded, community-level ACEs.

 To view the report on the Findings of the Philadelphia ACE Survey, click here.

-To request a copy of the Philadelphia Expanded ACE Survey questions, click here.
+To request a copy of the Philadelphia Expanded ACE Survey questions in English and Spanish, click here.

 To request access to the Philadelphia ACE Data, click here.